Growing in Different Directions: Navigating Shifts in Relationships with Compassion

 What version of me am I stepping into?

-Where do I still perform the old role to keep the peace?
+Where am I still performing the old role to keep the peace?

-Giving yourself permission to evolve, even if others don’t fully understand, is an act of quiet courage.
+Giving yourself permission to grow, even if others don’t fully understand, is an act of quiet courage.

-2. Anchor in Your Own Truth (Without Needing Agreement)
+2. Stand in Your Own Truth (Without Needing Agreement)

 You can know something is true for you without needing others to validate it.